The `Dogs forced the Ducks to eight innings in 10-9 loss, then blanked the WolfPack, 1-0.

 Penna was a two-time NFCA All-American (2008 and 2009) and an Academic All-American in 2009.
 She set new school records in wins (119), strikeouts (1,267), shutouts (50) and innings pitched (1,086.1) while owning a 1.84 career ERA.

 In 2004, her first season at Stanford, Ford helped direct the team to a 49-19 record, a regional title and its second appearance in the Women's College World Series.
-Under Ford's guidance, All-American pitcher Dana Sorensen set new program bests for wins (34) and strikeouts (358), while posting a 1.41 ERA.
+Under Ford's guidance, All-America pitcher Dana Sorensen set new program bests for wins (34) and strikeouts (358), while posting a 1.41 ERA.

-The next year Ford helped lead Stanford to a 43-16 record and its first-ever Pac-12 championship.
+The next year Ford helped lead Stanford to a 43-16 record and its first-ever Pac-12 Championship.

-Arguably the best softball player in Saint Mary's history, Ford, the former Trisha Dean, is the only female student-athlete in school history to have had her number (9) retired.
+Arguably the best softball player in Saint Mary's history, Ford, the former Trisha Dean, is the only female student-athlete in school history to have her number (9) retired.

 In the spring of 2007, Ford was among six former athletes and coaches to be inducted into the Saint Mary's College Hall of Fame.
 Ford graduated from Saint Mary's with a degree in politics in 1999.
 A native of Fremont, Calif., she earned nine varsity letters in softball, volleyball and basketball during her prep career at American High School.
 An All-East Bay pick as a senior, Ford was also a four-time All-Mission Valley Athletic League selection.

 Ford and her husband, Eddie, married in the summer of 2005, and have two children, Emma (6) and Eddie (2).